Are you interested in joining a program where you can grow and learn to become a leader?

 Faculty mentors will submit the following:

-Proposals will be judged by a committee representing the Board of The Women’s Advancement Initiative and/or community leaders.
+Proposals will be judged by a committee representing the Board of The Women’s Advancement Initiative.
 Projects will be evaluated on the following criteria:

 - Quality of project